Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 The application process for the Hometown Heroes Program Florida requires working with an authorized participating lender approved by the Florida Housing Finance Corporation, with no upfront application fees charged for accessing down payment assistance.

-Step 3: Find Participating Lender – Contact a Florida Housing Finance Corporation approved lender experienced with both the Hometown Heroes Program Florida and county forgivable grants.
-Lenders must be trained annually on program guidelines and have access to the eHousingPlus portal for fund reservations.
-Interview multiple lenders to compare expertise and processing timelines.
+Contact a Florida Housing Finance Corporation approved lender experienced with both Hometown Heroes and county forgivable grants.
+Lenders must be trained annually on program guidelines and have access to the eHousingPlus portal.

-Step 4: Gather Documentation – Compile two years W-2 forms and tax returns filed with the IRS, 30 days of pay stubs showing full-time employment, three months of bank statements for all accounts, government-issued photo identification, Social Security card, proof of Florida employment (VOE or employer letter confirming 35+ hours weekly), homebuyer education certificate, and fully executed purchase contract meeting FHA, VA, USDA, or conventional guidelines.
+Compile two years W-2 forms and tax returns, 30 days of pay stubs, three months bank statements, ID, proof of Florida employment (35+ hours weekly), homebuyer education certificate, and executed purchase contract.

-Step 5: Complete 1003 Application – Submit the Uniform Residential Loan Application with your lender, authorizing credit report pulls from Experian, TransUnion, and Equifax, and income verification through The Work Number or direct employer contact.
-Disclose all aspects of your financial situation including current debts, assets, and employment history.
+Submit the Uniform Residential Loan Application with your lender.
+Authorize credit report pulls and income verification through The Work Number or direct employer contact.

-Step 6: Lock Interest Rate and Reserve Funds – Once pre-approved, your lender reserves Hometown Heroes Program Florida assistance funds through the eHousingPlus portal on a first-come, first-served basis.
-The $50 million 2025 allocation typically depletes within 3-6 months, creating pressure to act quickly.
-Rate locks typically span 30-60 days with possible extensions for $300-500 fees per 15-day extension.
+Once pre-approved, your lender reserves Hometown Heroes assistance funds through the eHousingPlus portal on a first-come, first-served basis.
+The $50 million 2025 allocation typically depletes within 3–6 months.

 Pros & Cons of Florida Hometown Heroes Housing Program